dhmunro/dudley/README.md

 ## Comments

 The # character marks the beginning of a comment, which extends to the end of the line.
-A comment beginning with #! is a document comment which describes the meaning of the type, parameter, or variable defined on this line, or on the previous line if the #! is the first non whitespace token on the line.
+A comment beginning with #: is a document comment which describes the meaning of the type, parameter, or variable defined on this line, or on the previous line if the #: is the first non whitespace token on the line.
 If the previous line already had a document comment, this line is a continuation of that document string.

 The intent is for document comments to replace data attributes in HDF5 and other formats.
-If you need compact attributes that can be reduced to just a number, you can extend the Dudley syntax to support that, but such extensions are beyond the scope of this basic language definition, since they have no effect on how or where your data is stored, and any consumer of your data will need to understand its meaning anyway.
-You should not store information necessary to disambiguate variable meaning as attributes (let alone required as actual variable data for processing); this omission is intended to force you to store any such information as actual named variables in your files.
+If you need compact attributes that can be reduced to just a number, you can extend the Dudley syntax to support that (by parsing document comments), but such extensions are beyond the scope of this basic language definition, since they have no effect on how or where your data is stored, and any consumer of your data will need to understand their meaning anyway.
+You should not store information necessary to disambiguate variable meaning as attributes (let alone required as actual variable data for processing); this omission is intended to encourage you to store any such information as actual named variables in your files.

 ## Primitive data types